U.S. regulator, state attorneys look for answers from Facebook

 U.S. auto parts retailer Pep Boys suspended all advertising on Facebook on Monday while wireless speaker maker Sonos said in a blog post it will remove advertising from Facebook, Instagram, Twitter and Alphabet’s YouTube for one week.

-Internet company Mozilla Corp, Germany’s second-largest bank Commerzbank AG (CBKG.DE) and British advertising group ISBA all suspended advertising on Facebook last week.
+Internet company Mozilla Corp and Germany’s second-largest bank Commerzbank AG (CBKG.DE) suspended advertising on Facebook last week.

 Opinion polls published on Sunday in the United States and Germany cast doubt over the trust people have in Facebook.